Simple Home Disaster

 those holes.
 Also keep fasteners for virgin wallboard.

-Getting everything else
+everything else ready

 - Put a family zip-kit

 in every car.
 If some people get around without cars, motivate them to

-put a personal zip-kit in their
+put a personal zip-kit in their backpack or bike-bag.

 - Own a safe deposit box.
-Store deeds, birth certificates,
+Store deeds, birth certificates, documents,

 insurance information, photos documenting the house, and computer

-copies of these items with a relative in a
+backups in it.
+Leaving copies of these items with a relative in a

 - Collar, tag, and/or chip your pets.
 This way you can be re-united with

 your pet if someone rescues it.

 - Use a USB thumb drive as a key fob.
 Load it with emergency

 prescriptions, insurance information, automobile information, medical

 equipment information, and so forth.
 It has lots of room, load it with

 everything you can think of.
 It should not have your car description,

 licence plate number, or home address if it is a key fob.